On Preference Learning Based on Sequential Bayesian Optimization with Pairwise Comparison: Implementation of the Sequential Procedure for Active User Model Inference

 Finally, given the expressions above, the trial design constitutes generating a pool of alternative proposals, using (\ref{eq:proposal}), calculating mutual information terms for the resulting trials, using (\ref{eq:MI_t1}) and (\ref{eq:MI_t2}), and selecting the alternative that corresponds to the highest mutual information term.
 This procedure is also given in Alg.~\ref{alg:trial}, where $\MI(\cdot)$ is computed, using (\ref{eq:MI_t1}) and (\ref{eq:MI_t2}).

 Our learning procedure can be summarized as a sequential process of trials and user model inferences, with the stopping criterion, determined by convergence of the normalized weighted KL-divergence, in a sense that convergence is achieved, when uncertainty reduction becomes smaller than some small predefined $\delta.$ The learning procedure is also provided as a pseudo-code in Alg.~\ref{alg:learn}.
-There \MH{$\cdot$} is computed using the MH-sampling according to the model, given by (\ref{eq:MH_par})-(\ref{eq:MH_res}), followed by calculations in (\ref{eq:mu_ml}) and (\ref{eq:sigma_ml}).
+There \MC{$\cdot$} denotes Monte-Carlo simulations according to the model, given by (\ref{eq:MH_par})-(\ref{eq:MH_res}), followed by calculations in (\ref{eq:mu_ml}) and (\ref{eq:sigma_ml}).